 Catholics in the United States celebrate the Feast of the Assumption of Mary on August 15th.

-It is believed to be the day when Mother Mary, the mother of Jesus Christ, was physically and spiritually taken into heaven to be with her son forever.
+It is believed to be the day Mother Mary, the mother of Jesus Christ, was physically and spiritually taken into heaven to be with her son forever.

 It is a Holy Day of Obligation which means that churchgoers are obligated to attend mass on this day.